coder/coder/docs/README.md

 $ sudo service coder restart
 ```

+Reference `coder start --help` for a complete list of flags and environment variables.

 ### Your First Workspace

-In a new terminal, create a new project (eg. Develop in Linux on Google Cloud):
+In a new terminal, create a new template (eg. Develop in Linux on Google Cloud):

 ```
 $ coder templates init
 $ coder templates create
 ```

-Create a new workspace and SSH in:
+Create a new workspace and connect via SSH:

 ```
 $ coder workspaces create my-first-workspace
 $ coder ssh my-first-workspace
 ```

-### Working with Projects
+### Modifying Templates

-You can edit the Terraform from a sample project:
+You can edit the Terraform from a sample template:

 ```sh
 $ coder templates init